top of page

 • Works at Landfall Restaurant

-• Plans to attend Holy Cross, major undecided
+• Plans to attend College of the Holy Cross in Worcester, Massachusetts; major undecided

 James McGlinchey